Software Testing Interview Questions Answers

-It ensures reliability, easy to use, and performance.
+It ensures reliability, ease to use & performance.

 It reduces the overall level of risks.

-Document plays an important role in testing of any software product.
+Document plays an important role in testing any software product

-1. Manual testing is preferred when the project is small-scaled, having fewer functionalities.
-So tester can execute the test cases once or twice to make sure that the functionalities are working fine.
+1. Manual testing is preferred when the project is small-scaled, having fewer functionalities. so the tester can execute the test cases once or twice to make sure that the functionalities are working fine.

-2. Manual testing requires heavy investment in human resources.
-Manual testing is not accurate as manual testing are more prone to human error.
+2. Manual testing requires heavy investment in human resources Manual testing is not accurate as manual testing is more prone to human error.

-3. In manual testing, some times we feel like it is a tedious task because testers are doing the same activities over and over again.
+3. In manual testing sometimes we feel like it is a tedious task because tasters are doing the same activities over and over again.